 After CS# goes high there is a delay of tDP before the device transitions from Stand-by mode to Deep Power-down mode and before the current reduces from ISB1 to ISB2.
 Once in Deep Power-down mode, all instructions will be ignored except Release from Deep Power-down (RDP).

-The device exits Deep Power-down mode and returns to Stand-by mode if it receives a Release from Deep Powerdown (RDP) instruction, power-cycle, or reset.
-Please refer to "Figure 15.
-Release from Deep Power-down (RDP) Sequence (SPI Mode)" and "Figure 16.
-Release from Deep Power-down (RDP) Sequence (QPI Mode)".
+The device exits Deep Power-down mode and returns to Stand-by mode if it receives a Release from Deep Power-down (RDP) instruction, power-cycle, or reset.